lufixSch/LocalCompletion/README.md

   - Detect bracket/brace/parenthesis imbalance and stop/don't stop
     - Missing closing bracket -> don't stop
     - Improve detection of already existing symbols at the end of a completion based on this
+- First line preview
+  - Preview the first line (and maybe more) of the completion while completion is still ongoing
+- Enable/Disable llm completion for specific filetypes

 ## Extension Settings